First aid training has now become virtually indispensable to industry and for an active social life.

 The patient must be in a horizontal, supine position during chest compression.
 Even with properly performed compression, blood flow to the brain is reduced.

-Figure: Place the head of the hand on the lower
+Figure: Place the head of the hand on the lower half of the sternum |

 The hand position is important.
 The heel of the hand must be on the lower half of the sternum or breastbone.
 The hand should touch the imaginary line between the nipples of a child or male patient.